-SOUTH Rockhampton's long awaited flood levee has run into funding trouble with the council revealing that it an extra $30 million within weeks to deliver the project.
+SOUTH Rockhampton's long awaited flood levee has run into funding trouble with the council revealing that it needed an extra $30 million within weeks to deliver the project.

 With the future Rockhampton Ring Road set to be constructed at ground level, and closing during flooding events, having an option to flood proof Rockhampton's southern entrance at Gladstone Road lies at the heart of a cost over-run for the levee bank.

 In her Morning Bulletin column today, Rockhampton Region mayor Margaret Strelow detailed the two options for flood-proofing Gladstone Road - South Rockhampton Flood Levee and raising of Gladstone Road - which were both originally estimated to cost $60 million each.

 Cr Strelow said a cost escalation in both cases had come about through more detailed design being prepared and the passage of time raising the price tag rise firstly to $70 million, and now to just over $100 million each.

 In the council's budget for 2019-2020, an extra $20 million was set aside to cover the levee project, taking its total commitment to $30 million.

 When added to $25 million each from the state and federal governments, the $80 million would still fall $30 million short of the estimated $110million to complete the project.